Woman in long scarf looking out to sea

 What to Do:

-3. Do not change your clothes (if you already have, put your clothes in a clean paper bag such as a grocery store bag and bring them with you to the emergency room).
+3. Clothing.
+If you’ve already changed, place the clothes you were wearing in a clean paper bag (such as a grocery bag) and bring them with you to the hospital.

 A Safe Port